chngr/atsisif/README.md

 No restrictions are currently in place making sure that the handle sets and the teeth are valid.
 In particular, nothing checks that a selection is actually a comb.

-## How to Run

-You could either open ```index.html``` directly in your browser, and things should run.
-Alternatively, you could start a web server at the root of the directory and serve it locally.

 ## Misc Notes
 1. Cycles consisting entirely of fractional nodes seem to be a good sign that